Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 But not by much, happily.
 Julian *never* skipped leg day.

 He bent down to pick up his jug, took a big and *very* photogenic swig of water, then glanced over at Xiù and smiled that big heart-melting sideways grin of his…and went right back to work.
-If he was maybe going at it a bit harder than he needed to impress the boys---and his girls for that matter, who were *certainly* not complaining---well, Xiù wasn’t going to dissuade him.
+If he was maybe going at it a bit harder than he needed to impress the boys - and his girls for that matter, who were *certainly* not complaining - well, Xiù wasn’t going to dissuade him.
 He’d gone straight from his early-morning Slab to their big backyard, then proceeded to laboriously break and turn the soil over with a spade and garden fork.
 Both the boys (and Amanda!) were helping a few hours later, right as he was finishing up the most back-breaking bit of the work.

 “That’s it, we’re almost done!
 Just a few more feet to go…”